 A hand holds a single large sword that pierces The Rose.
 The other swords surround it, with two very large curved blades representing Aquarius and Luna on their hilts.

-Mutational Alchemy Interpretation: The hexagram follows on the heels of the previous suite.
+Mutational Alchemy Interpretation: The Hexagram follows on the heels of the previous suite.
 It is #26, The Taming Power of the Great.
-The situation is one in which a force is held back due to restraint.
-The tameness is due to a moral compass or respect for the weak and innocent despite some wrongdoing.
-The strong line at the top of the Hexagram is a sage line, honored by the other lines two Yin and three Yang.
+The situation is one in which a force is held back, due to restraint forced by a great power or authority.
+The tameness is due to a moral compass, or respect for the weak and innocent, despite some wrongdoing.
+The strong line at the top of the Hexagram is a sage line, honored by the other lines, two Yin, and three Yang.
 It encourages the reader to circulate, improve one’s self and be engaged with society in general.
-Society in this case is good and in concordance with the Will of Heaven, it wouldn’t do to live the life of a Hermit as is necessary in evil times.
+Society, in this case, is good, and in concordance with the Will of Heaven, it wouldn’t do to live the life of a Hermit as is necessary in evil times.
 This is a time of prosperity and enlightenment, and this idea is reinforced by Air of Venus and Luna in Aquarius.
-The people feel free to prosper because they are left alone to do as they like within the constraints of justice, instead of that of societal expectations.
+The people feel free to prosper, because they are left alone to do as they like, within the constraints of justice, instead of that of societal expectations.
 There is no inquisition of the Dark Ages of the Catholics, nor even a hint of this.
-It is a scenario in which the passage of every star remains unmolested – one is allowed to do their will without harassment.
+It is a scenario in which the passage of every star remains unmolested – one is allowed to do their will, without harassment.